 13. Tori Amos

-And finally, singer-songwriter Tori Amos who was born in 1963 in Newton, North Carolina, is known for her unique voice and range.
+Finally, we have singer-songwriter Tori Amos who was born in 1963 in Newton, North Carolina.
+Known for her unique voice and range, Amos has greatly influenced modern alternative rock, especially throughout the 1990s.

-But she is most known for solo work and she went on to complete sixteen solo albums.
-Her trademark is blending 90s rock, musical stylings of the 70’s, and classical music into one sound.
+After leaving the band, Amos started a solo career and went on to complete 16 studio albums.
+Her trademark is blending ’90s rock, musical stylings of the ’70s, and classical music into one sound.

 Over her career, she has won several awards and has been inducted into the North Carolina Music Hall of Fame.